Epidemiology: Humanitarian context

 As the surveillance and reporting of diseases and other health factors become increasingly difficult in humanitarian crisis situations, the methodologies used to report the data are compromised.
 One study found that less than half (42.4%) of nutrition surveys sampled from humanitarian contexts correctly calculated the prevalence of malnutrition and only one-third (35.3%) of the surveys met the criteria for quality.
 Among the mortality surveys, only 3.2% met the criteria for quality.
 As nutritional status and mortality rates help indicate the severity of a crisis, the tracking and reporting of these health factors is crucial.

 Vital registries are usually the most effective ways to collect data, but in humanitarian contexts these registries can be non-existent, unreliable, or inaccessible.
 As such, mortality is often inaccurately measured using either prospective demographic surveillance or retrospective mortality surveys.
 Prospective demographic surveillance requires much manpower and is difficult to implement in a spread-out population.
 Retrospective mortality surveys are prone to selection and reporting biases.
 Other methods are being developed, but are not common practice yet.

-Validity: precision and bias
+Characterization, validity, and bias

+Epidemic wave

+The concept of waves in epidemics has implications especially for communicable diseases.
+A working definition for the term "epidemic wave" is based on two key features: 1) it comprises periods of upward or downward trends, and 2) these increases or decreases must be substantial and sustained over a period of time, in order to distinguish them from minor fluctuations or reporting errors.
+The use of a consistent scientific definition is to provide a consistent language that can be used to communicate about and understand the progression of the COVID-19 pandemic, which would aid healthcare organizations and policymakers in resource planning and allocation.

+Validities

 Different fields in epidemiology have different levels of validity.
 One way to assess the validity of findings is the ratio of false-positives (claimed effects that are not correct) to false-negatives (studies which fail to support a true effect).
-To take the field of genetic epidemiology, candidate-gene studies produced over 100 false-positive findings for each false-negative.
+In genetic epidemiology, candidate-gene studies may produce over 100 false-positive findings for each false-negative.
 By contrast genome-wide association appear close to the reverse, with only one false positive for every 100 or more false-negatives.
-This ratio has improved over time in genetic epidemiology as the field has adopted stringent criteria.
+This ratio has improved over time in genetic epidemiology, as the field has adopted stringent criteria.
 By contrast, other epidemiological fields have not required such rigorous reporting and are much less reliable as a result.